-Natalie is now a principal artist with Opera Australia where her roles have included Mimi (La bohème), Desdemona (Otello), Micaela (Carmen), Annina (La Traviata) and High Priestess (Aida) and covering Elisabetta in Don Carlos.
-She has also performed Mimi and the role of Marguerite (Faust) for West Australian Opera, Micaela for Sugi Opera Company, Korea and a recital at The Concourse, Chatswood, to mark the 100th Anniversary of the Armenian Genocide, as well as making her debut with the Melbourne Symphony Orchestra performing the Letter Scene from Eugene Onegin (Tchaikovsky.
+Now a principal artist with Opera Australia, Natalie's roles have included Mimi (La bohème), Desdemona (Otello), Micaela (Carmen), Annina (La Traviata) and High Priestess (Aida) and covering Elisabetta in Don Carlos.
+She has also performed Mimi and the role of Marguerite (Faust) for West Australian Opera, Micaela for Sugi Opera Company, Korea and a recital at The Concourse, Chatswood, to mark the 100th Anniversary of the Armenian Genocide, as well as making her debut with the Melbourne Symphony Orchestra performing the Letter Scene from Eugene Onegin (Tchaikovsky).

-In 2016 Natalie again sings Mimi and Micaela for Opera Australia as well as singing Amelia Grimaldi in their production of Simon Boccanegra and covering the title role in Luisa Miller, and Gutrune in the Melbourne Ring Cycle.
-She also performs in Opera in the Vineyard in the Hunter Valley.
+Last year Natalie again sang Mimi and Micaela for Opera Australia as well as singing Amelia Grimaldi in their production of Simon Boccanegra covering the title role in Luisa Miller, and Gutrune in the Melbourne Ring Cycle and appearing in Concert in the Domain.
+She also performed in Opera in the Vineyard in the Hunter Valley.

 Natalie Aroyan is managed by Graham Pushee: firstname.lastname@example.org

 This biography is for general information purposes only and not for publication.